Learning to Fly

 In Sep '10 we went out for our first international tournament.
 We were at the Singapore Ultimate Open, as a part of team Masala Chai, comprising of players from all over India, and we did do well there.
 We went on to win the SOTG award.

 We play Ultimate every Tuesday, Thursday and Saturday mornings, starting 6:30 till around 8:30.
-Tuesday's and Thursday's you can catch us at Austin Town Grounds.
+Tuesday's and Thursday's you can catch us at Cemetery Grounds.
 For Saturday games we have an entire field for Ultimate at Loyola School grounds, Bannerghatta Road.
 You are welcome to join us for a fun filled morning session of Ultimate.

 We would be glad if you land up on the field to play along with us.
 We keep to this schedule 95% of the time, we only miss out on a game of Ultimate in case of bad weather or if we are taking part in a tournament, so we'd request that you write to us to confirm the game.